osisoft/PI-Adapter/V1/introduction-to-pi-adapters.md

 ### Data transfer

-PI Adapters allow you to transfer real-time data to PI Server, OSIsoft Cloud Services (OCS), and Edge Data Store (EDS).
+PI Adapters allow you to transfer real-time data to one or more egress endpoint: PI Server, OSIsoft Cloud Services (OCS), or Edge Data Store (EDS).
 The data filtering capability improves the configuration flexibility by manipulating data on the outbound side and minimizes network bandwidth consumption through exception reporting capabilities.

 For more information, see [Egress configuration](xref:EgressConfiguration).